- original scholarly manuscripts from all the areas encompassed within Indigenous Studies’ interdisciplinary range

 Use end notes, not footnotes.
 Follow Chicago Manual of Style.

-Do not embed these sorts of materials in the text of your manuscript document.
+Do not embed these materials in the text of your manuscript document.
 Save each one (labeled by Author last name and numbered) as a separate file (such as a .tiff or .jpeg file).
 Use “Call outs” in the text to place each figure, in the form:

 [INSERT FIGURE 1 NEAR HERE]

-Each figure requires a clear caption; the captions may be included in the manuscript text.
+Each figure requires a clear caption; the captions should be included in the manuscript text.
 Be sure to include the source to be credited and any additional information requested by the source or creator, including copyright.
 The Press requires high quality, high resolution images (preferably 600 dpi, no less than 300 dpi) for clarity of reproduction in the print process.
 For fair use, see Permissions below.

 Consult the University of Minnesota Manuscript Preparation Guide at http://www.upress.umn.edu/information/author-resources-1/manuscript-guidelines for information on copyright requirements to use art work, photographs, poetry, song lyrics, long excerpts from previously published work (usually if it involves 10% or more of the original), and similar materials.
 It is the author’s responsibility to obtain all necessary permissions before an accepted manuscript can be published.
 Contact the NAIS Editorial Office if you have any questions.